AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 See [this page](https://github.com/AtlasOfLivingAustralia/ala-auth-plugin/wiki/1.x-Migration-Guide) on the wiki for steps to upgrade from 1.x.

 ## Changelog
+- **Version 2.1.4**:
+  - Support both `authenticateOnlyIfLoggedInPattern` and `authenticateOnlyIfLoggedInFilterPattern` properties for the only if previously logged in filter.
 - **Version 2.1.3** (17/06/2017):
   - Don't call userdetails service for a blank username.
 - **Version 2.1.2** (7/06/2017):